conradhalling/audiobooks/README.md

 ## Introduction

-This is a simlple Python CGI application for tracking the audiobooks I've read.
+This is a simple Python CGI application for tracking the audiobooks I've read.
 I am constrained to use CGI because my shared hosting server supports only PHP or CGI and not WSGI.